-- Meet training requirements established in Executive Order (EO) 1056. - Include information on the characteristics of hazards and their consequences and the implementation of emergency response actions including protective measures, notification procedures, and available resources. - Include SEMS and ICS training, focusing on individual roles. - Provide EOC personnel and other University staff with the variety of skills necessary to help reduce or eliminate hazards and increase their effectiveness to respond to and recover from emergencies of all types.
+- Meet training requirements established in Executive Order (EO) 1056. - Include information on the characteristics of hazards and their consequences and the implementation of emergency response actions including protective measures, notification procedures, and available resources. - Include SEMS and ICS training, focusing on individual roles.
+All Emergency Operations Center responders are required to complete FEMA IS-100, Introduction to the Incident Command System ICS100. - Provide EOC personnel and other University staff with the variety of skills necessary to help reduce or eliminate hazards and increase their effectiveness to respond to and recover from emergencies of all types.